freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/scientific-computing-with-python-projects/budget-app.md

 })
 ```

-Calling the `withdraw` method with no description should create a blank description and it should return `True`.
+Calling the `withdraw` method with no description should create a blank description.

 ```js
 ({